elm-community/elm-webpack-loader/README.md

 # Elm loader [![Version](https://img.shields.io/npm/v/elm-webpack-loader.svg)](https://www.npmjs.com/package/elm-webpack-loader) [![Travis build Status](https://travis-ci.org/rtfeldman/elm-webpack-loader.svg?branch=master)](http://travis-ci.org/rtfeldman/elm-webpack-loader) [![AppVeyor build status](https://ci.appveyor.com/api/projects/status/7a5ws36eenwpdvgc/branch/master?svg=true)](https://ci.appveyor.com/project/rtfeldman/elm-webpack-loader/branch/master)

-Webpack loader for the [Elm](http://elm-lang.org/) programming language.
+[Webpack](http://webpack.github.io/docs/) loader for the [Elm](http://elm-lang.org/) programming language.

+It is aware of Elm dependencies and tracks them.
+This means that in `--watch` mode, if you `require` an Elm module from a Webpack entry point, not only will that `.elm` file be watched for changes, but any other Elm modules it imports will be watched for changes as well.

 ## Installation